-Life Insurance, Trusts, and Other Considerations
+Life Insurance, Trusts, and Other Financial Future Considerations

-Trusts are powerful and flexible estate planning tools, albeit difficult to manage.
+Trusts are powerful and flexible estate planning tools, albeit challenging to manage.
 Unlike a will written, officiated, and kept safe, a trust is a living and existing legal entity that is managed.
 At the same time, you are still alive and will usually continue to be managed for some time until it has been fully distributed.

 Trusts must also be actively funded, which means you must write properties and assets to the trust’s name, effectively transferring them into the possession of a trust.
 Your control over assets in a trust will be unaffected or limited based on whether the trust is revocable (more flexible) or irrevocable (permanent and removed from your person).
 There are pros and cons to either choice.

 There are many reasons to go through this much trouble.
-Trusts can be managed more carefully and specifically, allowing you to dictate to a T how the trust’s contents should be distributed among your loved ones.
-You can even design trusts to provide income for your children over the next few years and pay out a portion of its principal to charity.
+Trusts can be managed more carefully and precisely, allowing you to dictate to a T how the trust’s contents should be distributed among your loved ones.
+You can even design trusts to provide income for your children over the next few years and pay a portion of its principal to charity.